Brooks Hall: Current and proposed uses

 As of 2019, Brooks Hall has not reopened as an exhibition site.
 Since the new Main Library has opened, Brooks Hall has been used to store library books.
 It has also been used to store historical artifacts, including the Exposition Organ, a 7,000-pipe organ originally manufactured for the 1915 Panama-Pacific International Exhibition.
-Plans to move the organ, which had been installed in the Civic Auditorium until it was damaged during the 1989 Loma Prieta earthquake, to a new pavilion near Embarcadero Plaza and the San Francisco Ferry Building were announced in 1999.
+Plans to move the organ, which had been installed in the Civic Auditorium until it was damaged during the 1989 Loma Prieta earthquake, to a new pavilion near Embarcadero Plaza and the San Francisco Ferry Building never materialized.
+As of July 2023 the City has listed it for sale with a Maine-based instrument broker.

 The site is also used by the San Francisco Department of Elections to stage ballots before they are distributed to polling places.
 It is also an alternate site for counting vote-by-mail ballots and dispatching poll workers.
 Although access to unvoted ballots is intended to be limited, workers have complained the fencing surrounding their area is not secure; access to Brooks Hall is difficult, as the main pedestrian stairway is steep, slippery, and often unsanitary due to public urination; restroom plumbing is inadequate; and electrical circuits are often overloaded.

 In 1998, the San Francisco Department of Public Works released A Program for Renovation and Revitalization, a report that explored concepts to renovate and reuse existing city assets in Civic Center, including Brooks Hall.
 Four conversion alternatives were brought forth: